ImmerNochNoah/VideoGameCapture/README.md

-# VideoGameCapture (VGC)
+# VideoGameCapture (VGC) - The Flexible Alternative

+VideoGameCapture (VGC) is a powerful alternative to the Elgato Game Capture Software, designed to work seamlessly with almost any capture card.

+With VGC, you can display the video feed from your capture card directly on your monitor with minimal to no delay, ensuring a smooth and responsive gaming experience.
+Play your favorite games directly from your capture card!

-VideoGameCapture (VGC) is an alternative to the Elgato Game Capture Software.
-It is compatible with almost any capture card.
-It allows you to directly display the image from your capture card on the monitor with little to no delay.
-You can stream the Software on Discord to show it live to your friends or add it as a game capture in OBS.
+Want to share your gameplay?
+Stream the VGC software on Discord to showcase your skills live to friends, or integrate it as a game capture source in OBS to enhance your streams effortlessly.

 *This is my first project using Unity and C#.
 I like programming but I'm not an expert if you see stuff that can be improved please let me know!*